I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 Advertisement with Thule

 Recently, I was looking for a child carrier backpack since I was interested to bring our child closer to nature.
 Carrying a child in a backpack feels more convenient than cruising with a stroller in nature and you can more easily access places off the beaten track.
 This is a first short review about the Thule Sampling Elite Child Carrier Backpack which I got provided for free by Thule to test it here in Finland.
-Thanks to Caj Koskinen for taking a few pictures.
+Thanks to Caj Koskinen who took the picture.

 I was carrying the Thule Sapling Elite* mainly in the forests around our neighborhood and in the outskirts of Turku nearby the sea where I was walking on narrow trails in the forest.
 The Thule Sapling Elite is also very comfortable to carry when you walk up a hill and the child (14 kg) did not feel that heavy on the back either.
 The Child Carrier also comes with an additional small backpack that you can attach to it.
 This could be useful to share the load between two or if you only want to walk a shorter distance without the child carrier and to carry the most essential items with you.